-The LM5164-Q1 is qualified to automotive AEC-Q100 grade 1 and is available in a 8-pin SO PowerPADTM package.
-Its 1.27-mm pin pitch provides adequate spacing for high-voltage applications.
+The LM5163H-Q1 is qualified to higher temperature profiles than required by automotive AEC-Q100 grade 1 and is available in a 8-pin SO PowerPADTM integrated circuit package. the device 1.27-mm pin pitch provides adequate spacing for high-voltage applications.